 SUITCASE SERIES: Portia Hart, Founder of Blue Apple Beach, Cartagena

-This week we caught up with Portia Hart the Founder of Blue Apple Beach in Cartagena, a hospitality business in South America, to find out what she never travels without, their packing tips, and what their most memorable trip has been so far…
+This week we caught up with Portia Hart the Founder of Blue Apple Beach and boutique hotel Townhouse in Cartagena, a hospitality business in South America, to find out what she never travels without, their packing tips, and what their most memorable trip has been so far…

 Portia is a true powerhouse, social entrepreneur and hotel owner.
 Half white, half Afro-Caribbean and with a dual British-Trinidadian nationality, Portia left a privileged upbringing in Europe for Colombia in 2015, with the dream of learning Spanish.
 In the following years, she has built a hospitality business in Cartagena from scratch and is now the owner of a boutique hotel, a beach bar on Tierra Bomba island, 30 minutes by boat from the city, and an environmental social enterprise, Green Apple Foundation.